 What Is Xanax Used For?

-Xanax is often prescribed by doctors to help treat anxiety disorders.
-However, it can also be used to treat a range of other health problems such as
+Doctors often prescribe Xanax to help treat anxiety disorders.
+However, it can also be used to treat a range of other health problems, such as:

 - Involuntary muscle spasms

 Physicians will rarely prescribe Xanax as the sole source of treatment for someone suffering from an anxiety or panic disorder unless they feel like there is no better option.
 Due to its highly potent nature, Xanax is often prescribed to patients to take as needed and only for a short period of time.

 Xanax falls into a class of drugs called benzodiazepines, more commonly called benzos.
 Benzos work by actively slowing down brain activity to reduce excitement levels and create a calming, almost tranquilizing effect on your brain and body.
 This is what makes it so effective at alleviating symptoms of anxiety disorders.
 The full effect of Xanax can be felt in as little as one to two hours after being administered and can stay in the body for several hours.
 If you are experiencing an extreme sense of panic, the relief that Xanax can provide is immeasurable.
 However, the calming effects of Xanax are still only temporary.